entrptaher/regex-optimizations/README.md

 # regex-optimizations
 Optimize regex for better future.
+Check `index.js` for some sample code as `proof of concept`.

 # Goal: